anhquan99/markdown/Technical/DevOps/Azure/Az 204/User authentication and authorization.md

 	- Admin consent
 - Conditional check:
 	- Enables developers and enterprise customers to protect services in a multitude of ways:
-		- Multifactor authentication.
+		- Multi factor authentication.
-		- Allowing only Intune enrolled devices to access specific service.
+		- Allowing only enrolled devices to access specific service.
 		- Restricting user locations and IP ranges.
 # MSAL:
 - Provides secure access to Microsoft Graph, other Microsoft APIs, third-party web APIs, or your own web API, gives you many ways to get tokens and benefits: